-For the artistic eye these images appear to be the most pleasing, but this technique’s washed effect may not appeal to everyone.
-When unfavourable lighting conditions yield very high contrast, this is a very handy technique to apply and can yield a beautiful canvas prints.
+For the artistic eye, these images appear to be the most pleasing, but this technique’s washed effect may not appeal to everyone.
+When unfavourable lighting conditions yield very high contrast, this is a very handy technique to apply and can yield beautiful canvas prints.

-I apply these techniques because it gives me joy to create an artistic image even though my success rate may be low.
-To create art when conditions are less than optimal, gives me the freedom to use any hour of the day.
+I apply these techniques because it gives me the joy to create an artistic image even though my success rate may be low.
+To create art when conditions are less than optimal gives me the freedom to use any hour of the day.
 Having said this, we will of course always still seek out the golden hours of the day where these techniques can indeed both be applied with great effect.

 There are many surprises out there when you use these techniques and you do not have to be in the Kgalagadi with its sublime light to do so, but you can apply them wherever you happen to be.